 Eager and ready, the crying lone-flyer,

 The Seafarer is one of the best examples of kenning poems.
-The poet has used a lot of kenning.
-Here, “whale-path”, “whale-road” and “whale’s acre” referred to the ocean.
+Here, “whale-path,” “whale-road,” and “whale’s acre” refer to the ocean.
 “Breast-hoard” refers to the heart.

 impression in the grass —

 As dead as stone,

 I touch it again,

 to strange fields …

 old dungeons …”

 This poem is also a very good example of kenning.
 Here, the words which are used as metaphors are “ship-burial,” “flint-find,” and “bone-house.”
 The two-word phrases give descriptions of objects in an alternative way.
 Though complex, kennings can make a poem more enjoyable.